MissionBit/donate.missionbit.org/WEBHOOK_FLOWCHARTS.md

 ### Email Webhook

-The /api/webhook endpoint is only responsible for sending emails
+The /api/webhook endpoint is only responsible for sending emails for donations made through the legacy donate.missionbit.org portal

 ```mermaid
 flowchart TD